spatialthoughts/qgis-tutorials/source/docs/creating_heatmaps.rst

 .. image:: /static/creating_heatmaps/images/12.png
    :align: center

 13. Now you have your heatmap.
 It is useful for visual interpretation, but not very useful if you want to use these results in analysis.
-Many times, you want to identify the `hotspots` whese there is high-concentration of points.
+Many times, you want to identify the `hotspots` where there is high-concentration of points.
 We will now try to identify such `hotspots` using this heatmap.
 Go to :menuselection:`Raster --> Raster Calculator`.

 .. image:: /static/creating_heatmaps/images/13.png
    :align: center